AgileVentures/av-static-website/source/blog_articles/2017-09-22-av-ecosystem-review-that-domain-review-step.html.markdown

 13) addded more tests to Project to make the domain model more explicit
 14) deleted view specs

 Hmmmm.
-So the key missing thing in some ways is that we're not displaying the multiple repos and the acceptance tests are not as extensive or as readable as I would like, but I have a hunch that I need to get this into production with some kind of rake task to move the data in the github_url in the Project model into the source_repository, but I've created a new getter.
+So the key missing thing in some ways is that we're not displaying the multiple repos and the acceptance tests are not as extensive or as readable as I would like, but I have a hunch that I need to get this into production with some kind of rake task to move the data in the github_url in the Project model into the source_repository, but I've created a new getter that's blocking my access.
 This [SO post](https://stackoverflow.com/questions/21835116/how-can-i-overwrite-a-getter-method-in-an-activerecord-model) tells me I can reference the original active-record field via self[:github_url], so I could have a task like this:

 ```
 namespace :db do